This microcredential represents the educator's ability to provide specific, immediate, and continual feedback to inform students of progress.

 • Use all types of teacher feedback (should we list some ideas here such as thumbs up, thumbs down, fist of five, exit tickets, formal assessments) to guide future learning

 Video: Record and submit a 5 - 10 minute video of your classroom with the teacher demonstrating feedback which is specific, immediate, and continual showing a clear process for delivering that feedback.
+Be sure to follow your district/charter guidelines for student privacy.

 Student Work: Submit 3 samples of learner work on which students received feedback from you.
 Include work from both before and afterwards, as well as the actual feedback, to demonstrate the effect of your feedback.
+Be sure to follow your district/charter guidelines for student privacy.

 Lesson Plan: Submit two detailed lesson plans demonstrating your use of feedback to students to support their learning.
 Each lesson plan should include your use of learning intentions and success criteria; it should also include opportunities for students to use your feedback.

 Unit Plan: Submit three to five student work samples before and three to five student work samples after completing this badge.
 Work samples should show how students were receiving feedback prior to starting this badge and after the development of a systematic approach for feedback.
+Be sure to follow your district/charter guidelines for student privacy.

 Observation Results: Submit one observation from a colleague or administrator that shows how the teacher provided specific, immediate, and continual feedback.